cmsc205/notes/README.md

   + Tidying data
   + Preparing data for analysis

+- Exploratory Data Analysis in R: Case Study
+  + Data cleaning and summarizing with dplyr
+  + Data visualization with ggplot2
+  +

 - Data Manipulation in R with dplyr
   + Introduction to dplyr and tbls
   + Select and mutate
   + Filter and arrange
   + Summarise and the pipe operator
   + Group_by and working with databases

 - Joining Data in R with dplyr
   + Mutating joins
   + Filtering joins and set operations